 Anne has 20 years successful teaching experience in Waldorf schools as both class and subject teacher, working with students in classes 1 – 12.
 Her daughters attended The Acorn School in Nailsworth while she trained in Hauschka Artistic Therapy.
 She is also a practitioner of Nurturing Arts.
 Her approach to teaching is artistic and creatively practical, experience based and process oriented.
 Over the years Anne has attended and participated in countless teacher, medical, art and therapy conferences and workshops.
 She has a healthy sense of adventure and loves to travel.
 Her favourite holidays are spent hiking, cycling, canoeing, coastal walking – generally being in nature.

 Emily joined The London Acorn School in 2018 having worked within the financial sector for over 18 years – 7 years of this within Independent Education.
 As our School Business Manager and part of the senior leadership team, Emily manages the efficient day to day functioning of the School office and support staff.
-Away from School Emily keeps busy looking after her young family with whom she enjoys spending time outdoors canoeing, cycling and skiing.
+Away from School Emily keeps busy with her young family and enjoys cycling, swimming and spending time outdoors.

 Helga has been a Kindergarten teacher since 2002 and joined the London Acorn School in 2016 after finishing her Steiner Early Years Teacher Training Course.
 She finds the Steiner approach very inspiring and she loves being with the children.
 She enjoys spending her free time with family and friends.